mengfei-ren/mengfei-ren.github.io/content/authors/admin/_index.md

 ## About Me

-I am an Assistant Professor in the [Department of Electrical and Computer Engineering](https://www.uah.edu/eng/departments/ece) at [The University of Alabama in Huntsville](https://www.uah.edu).
+I am an Assistant Professor in the [Department of Computer Science](https://www.ecs.baylor.edu/departments/computer-science) at [Baylor University](https://www.baylor.edu).
 I received my Ph.D. degrees in Computer Science from [The University of Texas at Arlington](https://www.uta.edu).
-Prior to commencing my doctoral studies at UT Arlington, I also worked in industry for several years as a software engineer.
+Prior to joining Baylor, I was an Assistant Professor in the Dept. of Electrical and Computer Engineering at University of Alabama in Huntsville.

-My research focuses on the intersection of Software Engineering and Cybersecurity.
-Specifically, I am dedicated to creating comprehensive security testing tools that leverage advanced software engineering methodologies.
-These tools aim to enhance the security analysis of IoT ecosystems, modern compilers and ad-hoc ecosystems.
+My research focuses on Software Engineering.
+Specifically, I am dedicated to developing comprehensive analysis and testing frameworks to enhance correctness and robustness of IoT ecosystems, modern compilers and ad-hoc ecosystems.